Monday, June 30, 2025

 Wednesday, June 18, 2025

-An Email Exchange from 2018 About Scorzetti's Abuses, How Lodi Continually Lied to State Agencies for Him, and How Nobody in this Administration Could Honestly Defend What They Were Doing.
+Below is an Email Exchange from 2018 About Scorzetti's Abuses, How Lodi Continually Lied to State Agencies for Him, and How Nobody in this Administration Could Honestly Defend What They Were Doing.
 Emphasis on IRS's Publication: "Personal use must be incident to use for law-enforcement purposes; i.e., no vacation or recreational use."
 Donald Scorzetti is So Sick with Greed, He Can't Use His Own Personal Vehicle to Go On Vacation While the Lodi Taxpayers are Paying Him over $300,000 a Year.

 ------ Original Message ------